kubernetes/enhancements/keps/sig-node/753-sidecar-containers/README.md

 https://github.com/kubernetes/kubernetes/issues/111356

-As part of this KEP we also will be enabling for sidecar containers (those will not be enabled for other init containers):
+As part of this KEP we also will be enabling for sidecar containers (those will not be allowed for other init containers):
 - `PostStart` and `PreStop` lifecycle handlers for sidecar containers
 - All probes (startup, readiness, liveness)
 - Readiness probes of sidecars will contribute to determine the whole Pod